binfalse/docker-trac/README.md

                 auth_basic_user_file htpasswd;
     }

+This requires htpasswd file in `/etc/nginx/htpasswd` and assumes that the tracd server runs at `http://trac:80`.
 If you just want the authentication for the login page change the above to

     location / {